buildbotics/buildbotics-ui/learn/tplang_2.md

 <img src = "https://github.com/DougCoffland/buildbotics-ui/blob/master/learn/tut2_3.png" height="320" width = "480">

 ##Summary
-If you look at the g-code file (tut2.nc) in you editor, you notice that it's pretty big (2287 lines of code).
+If you look at the g-code file (tut2.nc) in your editor, you'll notice that it's pretty big (2287 lines of code).
 This should give you a taste of the power of tplang because with a simple program totalling 19 lines of code, we were able to generate a fairly complex cut that includes 2887 lines of g-code.
 In the next few tutorials, I'll show you how to use some Javascript libraries that simplify creation of complex shapes even more.

 On a final note, Buildbotics LLC is committed to the exchange of information for the betterment of small-scale manufacturing.
 Your comments on this tutorial are welcome.
 Please send me an e-mail message at dougcoffland@gmail.com if you would like to submit a tutorial of your own.